 - Earth Observation: meteorology and agriculture from space

 - Life and Physical Sciences: medicine, industry and the environment

 - Space exploration: the way ahead in the solar system

 There will be an exhibition of projects, materials and publications currently available: hands-on projects designed for the classroom for teachers and by teachers.
 And there will be working group sessions in which teachers can exchange ideas and tell ESA the kind of educational material they need and expect in the future.

-More information on the conference can be found on:
+More information on the conference and how to enter projects can be found on:

 For more information on the TEACH SPACE 2001 conference please contact Barber Uijl at: